 Butler found there was no evidence Warford's murder was inspired by satanism.

 Meade County Commonwealth's Attorney David Michael Williams told the court he intends to retry both men and asked that they be denied bail.

 The prosecutors' office for years fought DNA testing and Williams has cited Hardin's confession before a parole board as evidence of his guilt.
 Hardin's attorneys and family dismiss the admission as a desperate man hoping to appease the board and get out of prison for a crime he didn't commit.

 Hardin and Clark's lawyers with the Innocence Project said they invite a new trial to clear their names.

 "If the commonwealth wants to proceed with a trial against both of these men on what we perceive to be a very weak case, then tee it up.
 We're ready to go," said Larry Simon, a local attorney working with the Innocence Project.

-In addition to the evidence disproved by DNA testing, the case against them largely hinged on the testimony of Mark Handy, then a detective with the Louisville Metro Police Department.
-He told the court that Hardin confessed during an interrogation that he'd grown tired of animal sacrifices and wanted to graduate to humans.
+In addition to the evidence disproved by DNA testing, the case largely hinged on testimony from Mark Handy, then a detective with the Louisville Police Department.
+He testified that Hardin confessed during an interrogation that he'd grown tired of animal sacrifices and wanted to graduate to humans.

 Barry Scheck, co-director of the Innocence Project, said Hardin and Clark were out on bail before their 1995 trial and never missed a hearing.
-Both have relatives to live with and should be able to begin to rebuild their lives after losing so many years.
+Both have relatives to live with and should be able to begin rebuilding their lives after losing so many years.